-Anxiety is a preoccupation of thoughts.
+Anxiety is a preoccupation with thoughts.
 When anxiety takes over in our minds, it floods our forethoughts with an unending and consistent stream of worry.
 Our worries can be relevant or irrelevant, but are most likely improbable.
 What separates anxious worry from normal worry is how likely it is.
 Anxious thinking tends to be catastrophic thinking, meaning it is obsessed with the worst case scenario and what that would mean.
 At the core, anxiety is a misfire of an ancient human response to danger.
 On a neurobiological scaled, when anxiety takes off, the brain goes into a fear response mode.
 Instead of confronting and reducing gear, however, anxiety creates more fear, then becomes afraid of that fear and so forth.
 Rather than read the thought process as a means of survival, the anxious mind picks up on each new thought as a brand new threat.

 Most coping tools for anxiety include shifting the attention of the thoughts to somewhere else.
 For example, to a calming guided meditation.
 Spending time in mindfulness to focus on the breath and move the attention away from anxious thoughts is highly recommended as well as highly effective.
-Is practicing these tools the same as distraction?
+Is practicing these tools the same as a distraction?
 Can we just distract ourselves away from anxiety?
 Is that a good thing?

 Distraction vs. Stuffing